SCUBA82/OH-IFEI/README.md

 - Arduino IDE and PlatformIO compatible

+# Installation

+This repository offeres versions for platformIO as well as Arduino IDE.
+Use the desired folder for your IDE needs.

+## Arduino

+**Prerequisites**

+Install Libraries
+Libraries

 # Fonts

 This projects uses custom fonts directly inspired by the IFEI representation in DCS-WORLD.
-The [VLW Font](https://wiki.seeedstudio.com/Wio-Terminal-LCD-Anti-aliased-Fonts/) font format was chosen since it offers lightweight anti aliased font capabilities.
+The [VLW Font](https://wiki.seeedstudio.com/Wio-Terminal-LCD-Anti-aliased-Fonts/) font format was chosen since it offers lightweight anti aliased font capabilities which looks way more clean than bitmap fonts.

 ## How fonts were created
 - DCS-WORLD textures were used as templates.